Clarence Drive

-Clarens Drive is a mountain pass crossed by the R44 road between Gordon's Bay and Rooi-Els.
+Clarence Drive is a mountain pass crossed by the R44 road between Gordon's Bay and Rooi-Els.
 The tourist route is 22 km long and provides a panoramic view of False Bay, the coastline, Table Mountain, and parts of the Cape Peninsula.
 The nearby coast is popular with anglers and whale watchers, and Kogel Bay Resort is particularly sought after by surfers.

 The drive follows the east coast of False Bay in Western Cape, South Africa, and connects Strand with Hangklip to the south, similarly to Chapman's Peak Drive.

 History

 In the past, supplies had to be shipped to Rooi-Els and walked up the pass by drovers.
 Businessman Gerald "Jack" Clarence, who owned property in Hangklip and Betty's Bay, proposed building a road through the area, which would begin construction in 1940 and would be completed by Italian POWs during World War II.
 On May 29, 1998, Premier of the Western Cape Gerald Morkel opened reconstructed portions of the road.
 Overlooks have been built, but there are still some sharp turns and rockslides sometimes occur.